DhilipSanjay/AI-ML-DL/DeepLearning.AI TensorFlow Developer/IntroductiontoTensorFlow/README.md

 - **Implementing CNNs**
     - Along with the previously added layers, we'll include the CNN layer.
     - `input_shape=(28, 28, 1)` - The third argument denotes that we are using **single byte** for color depth (Grayscale).
+    - `filters` - Mandatory Conv2D parameter is the **numbers of filters** that convolutional layers will learn from.
+It is an integer value and also determines the number of output filters in the convolution.

 - **Implementing Max Pooling**
     - We are going to take the maximum value.